 - Add the following variables to the Environment and set the type to Secret

-- You should define the value for apiToken now, and only define the others now if you have that information available.
+- At this time, define the value for api_token, and only define the others now if you have that information available.

 - Select the new Postman Environment following their guide.